 Many of the activities and services to primary care are funded by grants and delivered through the New York City Regional Electronic Adoption Center for Health (NYC REACH) devoted to promoting and supporting the adoption of the chronic care model; using payment reform to advance population health by advocating and promoting reforms and programs that will facilitate the delivery of quality primary care; and monitoring the New York City healthcare system by leveraging data to monitor quality of care and population health to inform public health decisions.
 To learn more, visit us at www.nyc.gov/pcip or www.nycreach.org

-- Delivering presentations and trainings to internal and external audiences
+- Develop presentations for internal and external stakeholders

 - Ability to work collaboratively with physicians, staff and external organizations